oliverklee/ext-seminars/Documentation/EN/Installation/UpgradingFromA010xReleaseTo10x/Index.rst

    changed.
 (You’ll need to create new templates to make use of all new features.
 In addition, your old templates probably will display some garbage on the front end.)
 Switch off your custom templates.

-# Particularly, most of the CLASS\_ markers have been removed and been
-  replaced by fixed classes.
-You will need to remove the markers as well.

-#.
-If you are using the old single view hook, adapt your code to use the
-   new single view hook instead.

 #.
 Upgrade to the new Seminar Manager from TER and upgrade the database.